SimonBiggs/electronfactors/README.md

 ## Explanation of use
 ### Importing your insert shapes
 For now the easiest method of use is to directly edit the files found within `demo/user_inputs`.
 There are currently two methods to import insert shapes, generic shape import, and shape coordinate import.
-All shape labels used throughout these import files must be unique.
+Each shape is indexed by an identifier, this can be whatever is most useful and informative for you however they must be unique throughout the import files.
+The units used in defining width / length / coords must simply be consistent throughout, in my examples I used all shape dimensions defined in cm at isocentre however as long as the user is consistent this is not necessary.

 #### Generic shape import
 The first is by importing generic shapes (such as ellipses or rectangles).
 An example input csv is found here: